MSCI (NYSE:MSCI) Releases Quarterly Earnings Results, Beats Expectations By $0.39 EPS

-MSCI (NYSE:MSCI – Get Free Report) released its quarterly earnings results on Tuesday.
+MSCI (NYSE:MSCI – Get Free Report) posted its quarterly earnings data on Tuesday.
 The technology company reported $3.68 EPS for the quarter, topping the consensus estimate of $3.29 by $0.39, RTT News reports.
+The firm had revenue of $690.11 million during the quarter, compared to analyst estimates of $662.64 million.
 MSCI had a negative return on equity of 97.86% and a net margin of 39.76%.
-The business had revenue of $690.11 million during the quarter, compared to analysts’ expectations of $662.64 million.
-During the same quarter in the prior year, the business earned $2.84 earnings per share.
-The company’s quarterly revenue was up 19.8% compared to the same quarter last year.
+MSCI’s revenue was up 19.8% on a year-over-year basis.
+During the same period in the prior year, the business posted $2.84 EPS.

 MSCI Stock Up 0.3 %

-Large investors have recently made changes to their positions in the stock.
-Atlas Capital Advisors LLC acquired a new stake in shares of MSCI during the first quarter valued at $35,000.
-Carolinas Wealth Consulting LLC boosted its stake in shares of MSCI by 37.5% during the first quarter.
-Carolinas Wealth Consulting LLC now owns 99 shares of the technology company’s stock valued at $50,000 after acquiring an additional 27 shares during the last quarter.
-Chiron Investment Management LLC acquired a new stake in shares of MSCI during the first quarter valued at $69,000.
-Resurgent Financial Advisors LLC acquired a new stake in shares of MSCI during the fourth quarter valued at $74,000.
-Finally, KB Financial Partners LLC boosted its stake in shares of MSCI by 55.1% during the first quarter.
-KB Financial Partners LLC now owns 166 shares of the technology company’s stock valued at $83,000 after acquiring an additional 59 shares during the last quarter.
-Institutional investors and hedge funds own 88.61% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of MSCI.
+Atlas Capital Advisors LLC purchased a new position in MSCI during the 1st quarter worth approximately $35,000.
+Carolinas Wealth Consulting LLC raised its position in MSCI by 37.5% during the 1st quarter.
+Carolinas Wealth Consulting LLC now owns 99 shares of the technology company’s stock worth $50,000 after buying an additional 27 shares during the last quarter.
+Chiron Investment Management LLC purchased a new position in MSCI during the 1st quarter worth approximately $69,000.
+Resurgent Financial Advisors LLC purchased a new position in MSCI during the 4th quarter worth approximately $74,000.
+Finally, KB Financial Partners LLC raised its position in MSCI by 55.1% during the 1st quarter.
+KB Financial Partners LLC now owns 166 shares of the technology company’s stock worth $83,000 after buying an additional 59 shares during the last quarter.
+88.61% of the stock is owned by hedge funds and other institutional investors.

 Analysts Set New Price Targets